Quantisation of derived Lagrangians: Global quantisations

 Explicitly, $BD_1$ is just the operad defined in \cite[\S 3.5.1]{CPTVV}, whose algebras are almost commutative DGAAs.
 For $k\ge 2$, the operad $BD_k$ is just given by the re-indexed good truncation filtration $F^p BD_k= \tau_{\ge p(k-1)}E_k$ --- this agrees with \cite[\S 3.5.1]{CPTVV} for $k=2$, but differs by the reindexation for higher $k$.
 In particular, almost commutative brace algebras are equivalent to $BD_2$-algebras.

-Informally, an $n$-shifted quantisation of a morphism $A \to B$ of CDGAs consists of a $BD_{n+1}$-algebra deformation $\tilde{A}$ of $A$ acting on a $BD_n$-algebra deformation $\tilde{B}$ of $B$ in a sense we now attempt to make precise.
-An $n$-shifted quantisation of a morphism $A \to B$ of stacky CDGAs will be an $n$-shifted quantisation of $\hat{\Tot}A \to \hat{\Tot}B$ subject to additional boundedness constraints.
+Informally, an $n$-shifted quantisation of a morphism $A \to B$ of CDGAs consists of a $BD_{n+1}$-algebra deformation $\tilde{A}$ of $A$ acting on a $BD_n$-algebra deformation $\tilde{B}$ of $B$ in a sense we will now make precise, assuming an additivity conjecture for $BD_n$-algebras.
+An $n$-shifted quantisation of a morphism $A \to B$ of stacky CDGAs will be an $n$-shifted quantisation of $\hat{\Tot}A \to \hat{\Tot}B$ with curvature and subject to additional boundedness constraints.